pubnub/workshop-raspberrypi/projects-python/range-finder/README.md

 On terminal:
 `$ sudo python rangefinder.py`

-This sends a message to PubNub data stream when motion is detected.
+This sends a message to PubNub data stream comprising the distance of the sensor and an object in front of it.

 ### Monitoring PubNub Data Stream on Console